 - The Rest of Microsoft Office

-- Microsoft Office 2013 – Should You Upgrade Or Not?
+- Microsoft Office 2013: Should You Upgrade or Not?

-The world’s most popular productivity suite, Microsoft Office, reached its seventh version with the release of Microsoft Office 2013, a cloud-integrated revision of the software that comes complete with the new tile-based user interface formerly known as “Modern” (the look of which you will be familiar with if you have used Windows 8 or seen check out MakeUseOf’s Windows 8 Guide).
+The world’s most popular productivity suite, Microsoft Office, reached its seventh version with the release of Microsoft Office 2013, a cloud-integrated revision of the software that comes complete with the new tile-based user interface formerly known as “Modern” (the look of which you will be familiar with if you have used Windows 8 or seen check out our Windows 8 Guide).

 Microsoft Office 2013 comes with all of the usual component applications, most of which sport enticing new features.
 Compatibility with Windows is limited compared with previous Office versions, although this new incarnation does have touchscreen support for tablet computers and native OneDrive (formerly known as SkyDrive) cloud support for access-anywhere documents.

 Most interestingly, Microsoft is offering several different flavors of Office 2013, most notably two subscription-based versions.